 San Francisco Water Supply, New Chemicals & Ground Water Testing

 For the first time in nearly nine decades, San Francisco is blending local groundwater with Hetch Hetchy Reservoir water, sourced from over 167 miles away.
 For some, this change has been hard to swallow as San Francisco residents have long held bragging rights to exceptional Sierra Nevada snow melt.
-Possibly a victim of its own successful PR, the San Francisco Public Utility Commission (SFPUC) now faces the challenge of educating residents to the addition of groundwater to their drinking water.
-Ground Water Testing may solve part of the puzzle.
+Possibly a victim of its own successful PR, the San Francisco Public Utility Commission (SFPUC) now faces the challenge of educating residents about the addition of groundwater to their drinking water.
+Ground water testing may solve part of the puzzle.

 Food critics from the San Francisco Chronicle declared the difference in taste to be small.
 “It’s more distinctive in a good way,” said taster and former Chronicle wine critic Jon Bonne.
 “It tastes like what you want spring water to taste like.”

 Most SF residents do not realize that historically only 85% of the water supply is sourced from the Hetch Hetchy Reservoir in Yosemite National Park, the rest comes from 5 local reservoirs right here in the Bay Area.
 The blend percentages may vary depending on the time of the year and other operational factors.
 The combined reservoir system is called the Hetchy Hetchy Regional Water System.

 Last year, some residents became keenly aware of the local reservoir blend when the SFPUC added more water from the San Antonio Reservoir to the mix.
 Complaints of unpleasant earthy, musty odors and flavors poured in.
 Through ground water testing, the cause was found to be a harmless algae byproduct called geosmin.
 The utility stopped adding water from San Antonio and added water from the San Andreas reservoir in Millbrae.